Exadata Patching – Best Practices and Lessons Learned

 Based on our years of experience some of the Best Practices we employ are as follows:

-1.Patching Approach: Clearly delineate the components that could be patched online and those that require
+1.Patching Approach: Clearly delineate the components that could be patched online and those that require a downtime.
+E.g. Online-Patching for Storage and InfiniBand and Outage for Db Nodes OS and Grid Infrastructure.

 2. Patch Staging Area: Setup of a standard and uniform patch staging area on the first compute node of each Exadata machine being patched which contains patches for various components.